 Words: James Frostick

-Words: James Frostick Hearts and Rockets band image: Kalindy Williams
+Words: James Frostick Band image: Kalindy Williams

 Weirdo Wasteland is an Australian-based music blog that examines musical endeavour from the cultural fringe.
 The site regularly features reviews and interviews from the underground scenes from Australia and New Zealand.
 Weirdo Wasteland acknowledges the original custodians of the land upon which it operates.
 Sovereignty has never been ceded.
 To get in touch, contact: weirdowasteland (at) gmail.com